albanemerian/42sh/README.md

 **This project is suposed to recreate a shell terminal like tcsh**

+I realised this project with thréé of my colleagues @ann7415 , @konogannn and @Matisse-M

 | Category                         | Percentage | Tests | Crash |
 |----------------------------------|------------|-------|-------|
 | Basic tests                      | 100%       | 4/4   | x     |